Pasadena Child Custody And Visitation Attorney

 There are several ways a court determines what is in the best interest of the child.
 One way a court determines what is in the child’s best interest is by considering any history of abuse by one parent.
 A second way is by considering the nature and amount of the child’s contact with both parents.
 In addition, the court must consider the habitual or continual illegal use of controlled substances, the habitual or continual use of alcohol, or the habitual or continual abuse of prescribed controlled substances by either parent.
 The list regarding what is in the child’s best interest goes on.

+These are always complex matters.
 That is why it is important to have someone with experience on your side when dealing with marriage dissolution and custody and visitation.
 Patrick Baghdaserians is an experienced Pasadena child custody lawyer and family law specialist who has dealt with a magnitude of custody and visitation cases in his over a decade of experience.
 Regardless of the reason, divorce is challenging, do not make the process even more difficult on yourself and schedule a consultation with Patrick Baghdaserians.